Long-Chain Perfluoroalkyl Carboxylate (LCPFAC) Chemicals

 - What action is EPA taking?

 What chemicals are addressed in the Action Plan?

 PFAC chemicals with fewer than eight carbons, such as perfluorohexanoic acid (PFHxA), are not considered long-chain PFAC chemicals.
-These shorter-chain PFAC chemicals are not part of this action plan because data in non-human primates indicate that they have substantially shorter half-lives in these animals than PFOA and are less toxic than long-chain PFAC chemicals.
+These shorter-chain PFAC chemicals are not part of the action plan because data in non-human primates indicate that they have substantially shorter half-lives in these animals than PFOA and are less toxic than long-chain PFAC chemicals.

 Why is EPA concerned about these chemicals?